Why God Calls Us to Plan

 Our attitude when we plan should result in this kind of prayer: “God, we want Your will above everything else.
 We’re not just asking You to bless whatever plan we devise—we want Your wisdom.
 We want to move by Your direction and in Your timing.
 Please guide our thoughts and keep our hearts tuned to Yours.”

 Start building your church’s strategic plan

-Use OnStrategy’s software to build a strategic plan to accomplish your church’s core mission, vision, and values.
+Use OnStrategy’s expertise and software to build a strategic plan to accomplish your church’s core mission, vision, and values.

 God designed us with the ability and need to plan.
 From the moment He placed Adam in the Garden “to work it and take care of it” (Genesis 2:15), planning became essential.
 If anything, it is even more important after the Fall:

 “Be very careful, then, how you live— not as unwise but as wise, making the most of every opportunity, because the days are evil.
 Therefore do not be foolish, but understand what the Lord’s will is.
 Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit” (Ephesians 5:15–8).

 These verses warn us not to be foolish, just doing what comes naturally with no organizational strategy.
 That results in weakness and missed opportunities to live for God in an evil environment.
 Planning is a necessity, helping us to be aware and make the most of the opportunities God provides.
 The key is to make plans by seeking God and asking for His discernment.